JohnPaulPrabhu/Object-Detection-On-Custom-Dataset/README.md

 # Object-Detection-on-custom-dataset
 This repository contains code and configurations for training a YOLOv8 object detector on a custom dataset.
-The project focuses on recognizing license plates using YOLOv8 and EasyOCR.
+The project focuses on recognizing license plates using YOLOv8.

 ## Installation
 ### Clone the repository: